"A choking sound rose from his throat. Outside of a silver crucifix, suspended between two firm, pink-tipped breasts, Miss Omaha was stark naked."

 Cover:

-The eBook comes with a pretty dull cover, so I took one of the old paperbacks.
+The eBook comes with a rather dull cover, so I used one of the old paperbacks instead.
 Not sure about its author.

 Cool lines: